 Fees and Application Process:

-- Complete the online application before the deadline of Monday, November 7.
+- Complete the online application to be considered for this year's program.
 Note that you need to be selected for the program - just applying does not guarantee you will be accepted.
 Availability is limited to a maximum of 20 seats.

 - Submit your CHRO recommendation letter before the deadline of December 1.

 - $5,000 Member registration fee and $6,250 Non-member registration fee for each applicant.
 Fee includes application fee, food and beverage, and program materials.

 - Participants will receive a complimentary registration to HRMAC's 2017 Leadership Series on February 15, April 19 and June 7 -- valued at $225.